Reviewed by Tanya Harrell, PhD, LPC, NCC

 - Trauma or life events

 With these risk factors in mind, it is also crucial to remember that OCD can impact anyone.
 Although these factors may contribute to the potential that someone will develop OCD, anyone can develop OCD.
 You do not have to have any of these risk factors present in your life to develop OCD.
 If your child has OCD, it is not your fault as a parent.
 The best thing you can do is to support them and help them get the help they need.
-If someone is struggling, they deserve care and support, and there doesn’t need to be a frank explanation for why someone has a mental health disorder for them to get the help they need.
+If someone is suffering, they deserve care and support, and there doesn’t need to be a frank explanation for why someone has a mental health disorder for them to get the help they need.

 Disorders Related To OCD